Nikolai Tarakanov: Career

-In June 2019, in an interview with Dozhd TV channel, discussing the HBO serial Chernobyl, he said that he had lost the savings that he had saved for treatment.
+In June 2019, in an interview with TV Rain channel, discussing the HBO serial Chernobyl, he said that he had lost the savings that he had saved for treatment.

 And yet I had to fight.
 Here I have a telegram to him, I am this year ...
 Constantly with radiation sickness, I was lying in army hospitals, now in the hospital of the presidential administration.
 And once in this hospital they say: "General, we cannot restore the mobility of the legs, no pain in the joints, and so on."
 I was in Israel, I was treated once, Gazprom paid for my trip and fifteen soldiers.

 And by my naivety, as we are all naive, I placed my savings and all the retirement pensions of the generals in the Moscow City Cash Desk, in the savings bank.
 She worked for six years.
 I learned everything that a normal box office and so on.
 And now I’m calling from the Kremlin hospital, which means Popov, the director at 10 Novaya Square.
 I say: “You make money for me, I received consent again to Israel.
 I am not asking for money from Putin or from the state, just let them give me the money.”
 "Come, General, good."

 I come a week later, while I was discharged, while that-that.
 I come, he says: “You know, the Central Bank has selected a license from us.
 We can't give you money.”
 Then I’m writing one telegram to Putin, the second, the third.
 What do you think?
 I think, of course, if these telegrams were laid on his desk, of course, he would have made a decision.
 But these telegrams fell to this man, Dozorov.